rsundqvist/id-translation/docs/documentation/translation-primer.rst

        └── humans.csv

-This example uses the API to construct the ``Translator`` instance, but the recommended way of creating instances are :ref:`translator-config` files.
+This example uses the API to construct the ``Translator`` instance, but the recommended way of creating instances are :ref:`translator-config`.
 Condensed versions for creating an equivalent ``Translator`` using the either the API or TOML configuration is available in the :ref:`notebooks` section.

 Call diagram
 ------------